xitrum-framework/agent7/README.md

 java -javaagent:path/to/agent7.jar [other options] <YourMainClass>
 ```

+Whenever a .class file in the current working directory (or its subdirectories)
+changes, Agent7 will reload the corresponding class in all class loaders.

 ## DCEVM

 Agent7 can run with normal Java.
 But it is intended for use together with
 [DCEVM](https://github.com/dcevm/dcevm).

+> The Dynamic Code Evolution Virtual Machine (DCE VM) is a modification of the Java HotSpot(TM) VM that allows unlimited redefinition of loaded classes at runtime.
+The current hotswapping mechanism of the HotSpot(TM) VM allows only changing method bodies.
+Our enhanced VM allows adding and removing fields and methods as well as changes to the super types of a class.

 Although DCEVM supports advanced class changes, it itself doesn't reload classes.
 You need a javaagent like Agent7.